iconify/documentation/documents/pages/icons/icons.md

 # Split icon packages

-There are several packages available that contain all icons, see [icon sets documentation](./index.md).

-This article describes split icons packages.
+For developer's convenience, [full icon sets package](./all.md) is also available as smaller packages.

+This documentation is for packages that contain many files, one per icon.
+These packages can be used if you need to import only few icons without parsing whole icon set.

+Be aware that some packages might contain many files, which some file systems cannot handle.

 ## Packages

-Each icon set is available as a separate NPM package.
-Package name is `[npm]@iconify-icons/{prefix}`, where `[str]{prefix}` is icon set prefix.
+There are 2 versions of packages available on NPM:

+- `[npm]@iconify-icons/{prefix}` that contains data as ES modules for modern development.
+- `[npm]@iconify/icons-{prefix}` that contains icon data as CommonJS for legacy code.

+Replace `[str]{prefix}` with an icon set prefix.

-These packages are available only on NPM.
-They are automatically generated from [big icon sets package](./all.md) whenever it is updated.
+Packages are automatically generated from [big icon sets package](./all.md) whenever it is updated.

 ## Contents